IrisShaders/glsl-transformer/README.md

 ## Support

 If something breaks, please make an issue report with the details so I can fix the issue and add a test case.
-Until 1.0 is released, expect many features to be untested.
 For more direct support, you can also ask in the `glsl-transformer` thread in the [Iris discord server](https://discord.gg/jQJnav2jPu).
 I'm also interested in hearing from anyone using this library in their projects!

 # Usage